jittagornp/index-search-javascript/README.md

 	//indexStore : instance on class which implement interface IndexStore,
 	//postfixFieldNameHighlight : defualt is 'Highlight',
 	//percentSuggest : default is 60,
-	//stopword : function(sentence){  by default use while space for stop word
+	//stopword : function(sentence){  by default use white space for stop word
 	//    return array of keyword
 	//}
 };